nwiroonsri/WPfuzzyCVI/README.md

 ## Description

 WPfuzzyCVIs is a package used for analyzing soft or probabilistic clustering results including fuzzy c-means (FCM) and EM algorithm.
 It contains the main algorithm  [FzzyCVIs](https://github.com/nwiroonsri/WPfuzzyCVIs/blob/main/R/FzzyCVIS.R) that computes all the indices listed below from the user specified cmin to cmax.
 It also includes [WP.IDX](https://github.com/nwiroonsri/WPfuzzyCVIs/blob/main/R/WP.IDX.R) that computes WP correlation (WPC), WP, WPCI1 and WPCI2 from the recent work (Wiroonsri and Preedasawakul, 2023).
-The hard clustering version can be found in https://github.com/nwiroonsri/NCvalid.
+The version compatible with hard clustering results including Kmeans and hierachical clustering can be found in https://github.com/nwiroonsri/NCvalid.

 ### The package includes the following algorithms.
 1. [FzzyCVIs](https://github.com/nwiroonsri/WPfuzzyCVIs/blob/main/R/FzzyCVIS.R): for computing all or part of the indices below.